 SignalFx receiver 🔗

-The SignalFx receiver allows the Splunk Distribution of OpenTelemetry Collector to collect metrics and logs in SignalFx proto format.
+The SignalFx receiver is a native OTel component that allows the Splunk Distribution of OpenTelemetry Collector to collect metrics and logs in SignalFx proto format.
 Supported pipeline types are

 For more information on the SignalFx proto format, see Send Traces, Metrics, and Events in the Splunk Developer Program documentation.

 While the SignalFx Smart Agent has reached End of Support, OTel native components such as the Smart Agent receiver, the SignalFx receiver, and the SignalFx exporter are available and supported.
 For information on the exporter, see SignalFx exporter.

 By default, the Splunk Distribution of OpenTelemetry Collector includes the SignalFx receiver in the

 logs/signalfx pipelines when deploying in host monitoring (agent) mode.
 See Collector deployment modes for more information.

 Don’t remove the